Mark Bittman’s bolognese sauce is just about as close to perfection as you can get, outside of an Italian Nonna’s cucina.

 And it begins, as all good things do, with the aromatics: garlic, onions, celery and carrots.

 I usually go for the pancetta over the bacon in this recipe.
 But believe you me, bacon is da bomb.
-You can never go wrong with bacon.
+You cannot go wrong with bacon.

 I love this part, when the aromatics start aromatizing.